(I first wrote this piece as a short story in April 2019. I am reopening and expanding it in order to make it our first July novella).

-Elizabeth is hardly listening.
-She is distracted.
+Elizabeth is hardly listening because she is distracted.
 And the distraction is none other than the speaker himself.
 Richard.
 She is secretly in love with him, and it is difficult to concentrate when he is speaking.
-His rich voice is raising the hairs on her skin.
+His rich voice is giving her goosebumps.
 His cologne is intoxicating her senses.
 His eyes dance mischievously when he laughs, and his dimples put emphasis on his handsome face.
 His fitting suit looks good on his athletic body, although some would argue that any clothing item looks good on Richard.
 At fifty-seven, Richard looks better than many men in their forties and late thirties.

-The breaking up of the assembly alerts Elizabeth that the meeting is over.
-It is late evening, and they are all heading home.
+It is late evening, so everyone goes home when Richard concludes the meeting.
 Elizabeth heads to her office, trying to push Richard away from her thoughts.
 She has a report to finalize before she heads home.

-She knows nothing can happen between her and Richard.
-It is common knowledge that Richard loved his ex-wife.
+She knows that nothing can happen between her and Richard.
+He is twenty-seven years her senior and probably sees her as his daughter.
+Elizabeth is thirty, while Richard’s first-born daughter is twenty-eight.
+Besides, it is common knowledge that Richard loved his ex-wife.
 Probably still does.
 This confuses Elizabeth.
-Silvia contributed to the Collapse of the Farm, and when Richard was broke and miserable, she dumped him for a younger tycoon.
-The divorce was finalized within a year, largely because Richard did not contest it.
-Within two months she had married the owner of the local chain of supermarkets, Rascals Ltd.
+Silvia’s extravagance contributed to the Collapse.
+And when Richard was broke and miserable, she dumped him for a younger tycoon.
+The divorce was finalized in months, largely because Richard did not contest it.
+By the time the divorce was finalized, she was already living with Timothy, the owner of the local chain of supermarkets, Rascals Ltd.

 Richard took over the Farm seven years ago when his father died of a heart attack.
 He left his corporate job to manage the family enterprise since he is an only child.
 For four years he built upon his father’s foundation.
 Then the Collapse occurred.

 The Collapse happened three years ago.
 The Farm tottered on the brink of bankruptcy.
-Drought followed by floods in one year had ensured that the farm had been making losses for the two seasons of that year.
-During the Collapse, many of the workers fled the farm because the Farm could not afford to pay them.
+Drought followed by floods in the same year caused the Farm to make heavy losses that year.
+During the Collapse, the Farm could not afford to pay its employees and many of them fled.
 If Richard’s finances had been better managed, he would have survived unscathed.
 But his ex-wife Silvia used to burn the money almost as soon as it came in.
-She was the Chief Operating Officer (COO) of the Farm-on paper.
+On paper, she was the Chief Operating Officer (COO) of the Farm.
 She hardly did anything on the farm besides earning an exorbitant salary which she squandered alongside the rest of the profits of the Farm.

 Richard adored her and usually allowed her to spend as much as she wanted.
 As long as the farm was producing, he was not worried.